ellysh/video-game-bots/ExtraTechniques/os-level-interception-data.md

 ## Summary

-We have considered only two approaches to hook WinAPI function calss by game application.
-There are porxy DLL and API patching techniques.
+We have considered only two approaches to hook WinAPI function calls in this chapter.
+There are proxy DLL and API patching techniques.
 You can learn about other approaches in this [article](http://www.internals.com/articles/apispy/apispy.htm).